-The algorithm in the previous section will not deliver accurate measurements of head orientation, because we are using an approximate head model and working at low image resolutions, but it does produce reliable measurements about relative pose and that is what we seek to capitalise on.
+The algorithm in the previous section will not deliver accurate measurements of head orientation, because we are using an approximate head model.
+But it does allow identification of those head poses which are being repeatedly adopted, together with the relative orientation of those poses, and that is what we seek to capitalise on.

-Corresponding to the 2D array of synthetic views (Figure 2), a 2D histogram of the same dimensions is set up.
+Corresponding to the 2D array of synthetic views

+(Figure 2), a 2D histogram of the same dimensions is set up.
 All elements in the array are initialised to zero.
 For each new target image of the driver, once the best-matching synthetic view is found, the corresponding element in the histogram is incremented.
 Over an extended period, peaks will appear in the histogram for those head poses which are being most frequently adopted.

-Ideally, we would expect to find a peak corresponding to the driver looking out of the left-side window, then a peak to the right of this for viewing the leftside mirror, two vertically-aligned peaks corresponding to viewing straight-ahead and looking at the dashboard, and another peak to the right of this corresponding to viewing the rear-view mirror.
-The observed peaks can be labelled automatically in accordance with this.
-Thereafter, for any acquired image of the driver, we find its best-matching synthetic view, use that to index the corresponding location in the histogram, and then classify the target image according to the labelling of the nearest peak in the histogram.
-Thus, classification of the driver's focus of attention is achieved without any quantitative information about the 3D layout of the car.
+Ideally, we would expect to find a peak corresponding to the driver looking straight-ahead, a peak to the left of this for viewing the left-side mirror, and a peak to the right for viewing the rear-view mirror (see Figure 1d).
+Observed peaks can be labelled automatically in accordance with this.
+Thereafter, for any acquired image of the driver, we find its best-matching synthetic view, use that to index the corresponding location in the histogram, and then classify the target image according to its proximity to a significant area in the histogram.
+In this way, classification of the driver's focus of attention is achieved without any quantitative information about the 3D layout of the car.